md-sajidkhan/Weather-app/README.md

 Prerequisites

 To use this app, you will need to obtain an API key from OpenWeatherMap.

-You can get a free API key by signing up on their website at https://openweathermap.org/.
+	1. You can get a free API key by signing up on their website at https://openweathermap.org/.

+	2. Create account in the above url using Email id.

+	3. Go to the API Keys section and get the API Key.

+	4. Use this key in the code at the place of API_TOKEN_HERE.

 Local Environment setup Requirements: